 1. Commit to the Long Game of Building Muscle

 This mindset shift is essential.
 Instead of obsessing over short-term changes in the mirror or on the scale, I would focus on how much stronger I am getting, how my training performance is improving, and how my body feels overall.
-Treat it like an investment—you put in the work now, and the results will come down the line.
+Treat it like an investment.
+You put in the work now, and the results compound over time.
+If you want a fuller picture of structuring the gaining phase versus a later fat-loss phase, the complete guide to bulking and cutting covers how those phases fit together.

 2. Aim for a Sustainable Calorie Surplus

-My daily goal would be a 300 to 500-calorie surplus, staying as close to the 500-calorie mark as possible.
+My daily goal would be a 300 to 500 calorie surplus, staying as close to the 500 calorie mark as possible.
 Consistency matters more than perfection here.
-Small daily surpluses add up over time, and the key is to ensure those extra calories are coming from nutrient-dense foods rather than just junk.
+Small daily surpluses add up over time, and the key is to make sure those extra calories come from nutrient-dense foods rather than just junk.

 If the scale is not moving after two to three weeks of a consistent surplus, I would bump up calories by 100 to 150 per day and reassess.
-This gradual approach ensures muscle gain without excessive fat accumulation.
+This gradual approach builds muscle without piling on excessive fat.
+For more on running a clean gaining phase, the article on bulking successfully without overshooting is worth a read.

 3. Prioritize Protein and Carbs